 Bernhard Goetz made history when he shot four black men who tried to rob him, and opened the door for a nationwide debate about race, crime, and how much power civilian vigilantes have.

-In the early afternoon, on Dec.
-22, 1984, the seventh car on a ten-car subway train, the 2 train on the downtown track, was bustling with people.
+In the early afternoon on December 22, 1984, the seventh car on a ten-car 2 subway train headed downtown was bustling with people.
 A pair of women were seated on the bench by the door next to a man in a long jacket.
 A man in a blue jacket sat across from them, while the rest of the bench was taken up by a man laying down.
 Two other men sat at the end of the train, near the conductor’s cab.

 Throughout several stops, the number of passengers fluctuated, but when the train left the 14th street station, about 15 or 20 passengers were in the car.